 More Than Your Average Cozy Murder Mystery For Adults

 The Color of Fear has female characters that are as strong as my coffee—ok, that is a bad analogy because I love sugar and milk—and I applaud how not dainty they are.
 They accept death, end selfish love affairs, and leave crappy men behind, even if that means losing everything.

 Douglas is by far my favorite character.
 Wanner ensures that you know all of the characters well and grow to care about them.
-Douglas’ naivety and sincerity makes him a real hunk of a lawyer.
+Douglas’ naivety and sincerity make him a real hunk of a lawyer.
 Thank gosh Rachel has him next door and sees his worth, even though she seems to have an excess of suitors.
 P.S.
 She looks like a pretty witch.
 So, just saying.
 Think about that little tidbit.

 Initial Qualms With A Strong Ending